sandip623/iATS/README.md

 - data class normalisation for consistencies | include data classes for users, applicant data

+- database partitioning:
+Due to projected growth of data i.e., for Affiliations table; better to partition into multiple tables based on users and based on record limit for 'optimal' performance

+- use of ORM (object relational mapping) i.e., ../iats-server/dbutils/mysqlcls.py for streamlining database object management through the program.

 - login authentication

 - client/server rest api functionality